 Relevance: Any amendment must be relevant or pertinent to the subject matter of the bill or to the clause under consideration.
 This applies to bills both before and after second reading.

 Parent Act rule: Many bills amend existing laws and these laws are called "parent Acts".
-Any amendment to a section of the parent Act not otherwise amended by the bill is inadmissible; any amendment to an Act not mentioned in the bill is inadmissible.
+In general, any amendment to a section of the parent Act not otherwise amended by the bill is inadmissible; any amendment to an Act not mentioned in the bill is inadmissible.

 Financial initiative of the Crown: This refers to the exclusive power of the Crown to spend public money and impose taxes; Crown approval is signified by a Royal Recommendation for spending and a Ways and Means motion for taxation.